bamadesigner/docker-environment-wordpress/README.md

 DOMAIN=mycustomlocaldomain.com
 ```

-### Setup local SSL certificate
+## Create local SSL certificates

 You can use [mkcert](https://github.com/FiloSottile/mkcert) to create locally-trusted development certificates.

-If desired, replace `wordpress.local` with [your preferred local development domain](#choose-a-local-development-domain) and run the following commands in your terminal.
+If desired, replace `wordpress.local` with [your preferred local development domain](#define-you-local-development-domain) and run the following commands in your terminal.

+### Install mkcert and create certificates

 ```bash
 mkcert -install